denten-books/plain-text/main.md

 Agency is a tiny and speculative bulwark against forces of determinism.
 We should not be too eager to dismantle it.
 In that light, poisoning oceans etc. can only make sense as a human relationship.
 Someone must be on that other shore!
 An ethics posited between a man and an ocean alone are dangerous and impossible.
 I'd site the lineage of good ole Kant, Marx, Sartre, and Arendt for that line of reasoning,

+How to confront the foundational violence of humanism.
+Use non-European sources here as well.

 ### Hospital as an Archive
 ### Electronic Discovery
 ### Media Archeology